acloudmaker/AWS-Demo-LambdaCanary/README.md

 git commit -m "Initial commit of lambda-canary-app repo" git push -u origin master
 ```
-11. If error messages like _fatal: 'origin' does not appear to be a git repository_ or _fatal: Could not read from remote repository._ appear, reset git remote origin URL with the following command.
-Otherwise skip this step
+11. If error messages like _fatal: 'origin' does not appear to be a git repository_ or _fatal: Could not read from remote repository._ appear, add git remote origin URL with the following command.
+Otherwise skip this step.
+Make sure to grab your git codecommit URL depending on your region.
+You can do it by copying the HTTPS link from the CodeCommit console (Navigation path: Developer Tools > CodeCommit > Repositories)

 ```
-git remote set-url origin  https://git-codecommit.us-east-1.amazonaws.com/v1/repos/lambda-canary-app
+git remote add origin https://git-codecommit.us-east-2.amazonaws.com/v1/repos/lambda-canary-app
 ```

 12. If git push went through successfully, in the CodeCommit console window tab that you had opened earlier, verify the codecommit push result and the contents inside repository _lambda-canary-app_.
-If all looks good, proceed to Part 3
+If all looks good, you've successfully completed Part 2 and ready for Part 3

 ### Part 3 - CDK Installation and Building the Pipeline
 13. Build pipeline using CDK, starting with the CDK installation